-Germany's Merkel to meet Israeli leaders in farewell visit
+Germany's Merkel meets Israeli leaders in farewell visit

-Merkel was scheduled Sunday to meet Israel’s new prime minister, Naftali Bennett, and visit Israel’s national Holocaust memorial, Yad Vashem.
+Merkel was meeting Israel’s new prime minister, Naftali Bennett, and visit Israel’s national Holocaust memorial, Yad Vashem.
 Her talks with Israeli leaders were expected to focus on Iran’s nuclear program.

 Germany was a leading player in the 2015 international nuclear deal with Iran.
 The deal fell apart after then-President Donald Trump, with Israel’s support, withdrew from the agreement in 2018.
 The Biden administration has been trying to revive that deal over Israeli objections.

+As he welcomed Merkel to a meeting of the Israeli Cabinet, Bennett said that the world could not stand neutral toward Iran.

+“The Iranian nuclear program has advanced further than ever.
+The world is waiting, the Iranians are buying time and the centrifuges are spinning,” he said.
+He said the prospect of a nuclear-armed Iran isn’t a strategic challenge for Israel.
+“For us, it’s existential,” he said.

-Welcoming Merkel, Bennett described her as a great friend of Israel.
-He expressed deep appreciation for her support and said relations between Germany and Israel are now “the strongest they’ve ever been.”
+Earlier, Bennett described her as a great friend of Israel.

+“The relationship between Germany and Israel has been strong, but in your term, it has never been stronger,” Bennett said.
+“It has become more than just an alliance.
+It has become a true friendship thanks to your leadership.
+We’re looking forward to strengthening it even more in business relations, science, education, health and of course, in security.”

 Merkel called it a “stroke of good fortune” that after the tragedy of the Holocaust, in which Germany’s Nazi leaders oversaw the murder of 6 million European Jews, “it has been possible to reset and to re-establish relations between Germany and Israel to the extent that we have done.”